Shubham0315/Ansible/4.Modules&Plugins/Readme.md

 # Ansible Modules

-- Ansible Modules are categirozed into various groups based on their functionality
+- Ansible Modules are categorized into various groups based on their functionality

 1. System modules :- Actions to be performed at system level.
 Modifying users, groups, host, restart
 2. Command Modules :- Used to execute command or script on host.
 Includes command, expect, shell, script modules